 - 1. Misoprostol 200 mcg will be dissolved in 200 mL of tap water, constituting a solution of 20 mcg in 20 mL. - 2.
 An initial dose of 20 mcg (20 mL measured in a syringe) will be given by mouth, and the time of the first dose recorded. - -the same dose will be repeated every hour for 2 hours (total of 2 doses). - 3.
 Patients may ambulate and take oral fluids and light foods ad lib during the ripening/induction procedure. - 4.
 The patient will be monitored with the fetal heart tracing and cardiotocogram (CTG) for 20 minutes after receiving the medication.
-If fetal tolerance has been assured, then the

-- patient can be off the monitor for 20 minutes.
+If fetal tolerance has been assured, then the patient can be off the monitor for 20 minutes.
 The patient is then placed back on the fetal heart tracing and cardiotocogram (CTG) 20 minutes prior to the next dose. - 5.
 Uterine tachysystole, (defined as more than 5 contractions in 10 minutes, averaged over a 30 minute window) without worrisome fetal heart rate changes, will not be an indication to stop the ripening-induction procedure.
 If the fetal heart tracing is reassuring, then the medication can be advanced per guideline. - 6.
 Tachysystole with fetal heart rate abnormalities (Category II or III tracings should result in misoprostol not being given in the subsequent hour, or until the abnormal pattern has resolved.
 Lateralization, oxygen, and a fluid bolus will be given as per routine. - 7.
 The patient will be monitored with the fetal heart tracing and cardiotocogram (CTG) for 20 minutes after receiving the medication.
 If fetal tolerance has been assured, then the patient can be off the monitor for 20 minutes.
 The patient is then placed back on the fetal heart tracing and cardiotocogram (CTG) 20 minutes prior to the next dose. - 8.
-Prior to discharge the patient should ambulate for 20 minutes, receive an NST, and a cervical assessment.
-If the patient is stable, then she can be discharged.
+If Oral solution is not available, please see Appendix 2 for Misoprostol tablet